Surpassing spectator qubits with photonic modes and continuous measurement for Heisenberg-limited noise mitigation: Results

 It is convenient to make the displacement transformation $\hat{a} = \hat{d} + \sqrt{\nbardi}$ in terms of the average photon number associated with the average mode amplitude $\langle\hat{a}\rangle$:

 In the displaced frame, the spectator Hamiltonian Eq.~\eqref{eq:Hspec} becomes

 In this frame, the noise couples to the mode in two ways.
-The first is via an effective linear drive $\propto \sqrt{\nbardi} \xi_s(t)$ that displaces the cavity's phase quadrature.
+The first is via an effective linear drive $\propto \sqrt{\nbardi} \xi_{\rm s}(t)$ that displaces the cavity's phase quadrature.
 It is this driving that we wish to exploit.
-The second coupling is a quadratic residual phase noise term $\hat{H}_{{\rm freq},[\xi]}(t)$ that has no $\sqrt{\nbardi}$ enhancement factor.
-We wish to work in regimes where this coupling is negligible, as without it, the phase quadrature will have a simple linear dependence on $\xi_s(t)$, greatly simplifying our spectator scheme.
+The second coupling is a quadratic spurious phase noise term $\hat{H}_{{\rm freq},[\xi]}(t)$ that has no $\sqrt{\nbardi}$ enhancement factor.
+We wish to work in regimes where this coupling is negligible, as without it, the phase quadrature will have a simple linear dependence on $\xi_{\rm s}(t)$, greatly simplifying our spectator scheme.

-A careful analysis lets us identify regimes where the effects of $\hat{H}_{{\rm freq},[\xi]}(t)$ can be neglected (see App.~\ref{app:linearization}).
+A careful analysis lets us identify regimes where the effects of $\hat{H}_{{\rm freq},[\xi]}(t)$ can be neglected (see Methods Sec.~\ref{app:linearization}).
 In the case where no squeezing is employed ($\lambda_2=0$), we require:

-Heuristically, this condition ensures that the phase diffusion induced by the residual phase noise term is negligible during the relevant correlation time of the cavity mode.
-For example, in the case of white noise $S[\omega]=S_0$, Eq.~\eqref{eq:linear-valid} reduces to the constraint $\detr^2 S_0 \ll \kappa_c$.
+Heuristically, this condition ensures that the phase diffusion induced by the spurious phase noise term is negligible during the relevant correlation time of the cavity mode.
+For example, in the case of white noise $S[\omega]=S_0$, Eq.~\eqref{eq:linear-valid} reduces to the constraint $\detr^2 S_0 \ll \kappa_{\rm c}$.

+It may seem counterintuitive that the spectator should be weakly sensitive to the correlated noise -- in the sense that $\detr$ should be small in some sense, as one might expect that the spectator mode should be maximally sensitive to the noise.
+It is important to note that in Eq.~\eqref{eq:Hspec}, the ``good'' (linear) coupling to the noise is controlled by $\detr\nbardi$ whereas the spurious nonlinear coupling strength is controlled by only $\detr$.
+Eq.~\eqref{eq:linear-valid} (or Eq.~\eqref{eq:squeezing-condition} below) gives the regime for which the spurious coupling can be neglected.
+Since these constraints do not involve $\nbardi$, it remains a control knob for the sensitivity to the good linearly coupled noise.

-The residual phase noise term also constrains the use of squeezing in our scheme, i.e. a non-zero $\lambda_2$.
+The spurious phase noise term also constrains the use of squeezing in our scheme, i.e., a non-zero $\lambda_2$.
 Heuristically, this unwanted dynamics induces a rotation in phase space that mixes the enhanced amplitude quadrature quantum noise into the squeezed phase quadrature \cite{zhang_Quantum_2003,aoki_Squeezing_2006,oelker_Ultralow_2016}.
 To have this extra noise not overwhelm the desired noise squeezing, the following condition must also be satisfied:

-See App.~\ref{app:linearization} for a detailed discussion.
+See Methods Sec.~\ref{app:linearization} for a detailed discussion.
 We stress that even when Eq.~\eqref{eq:linear-valid} is satisfied, this condition determines the maximum value of $\lambda_2$ (and hence squeezing) that can be usefully employed to enhance noise mitigation.

 In what follows, we assume both that $\nbardi \gg 1$ and that the noise is weak enough that both Eqs.~\eqref{eq:linear-valid} and \eqref{eq:squeezing-condition} hold.
 We can thus safely approximate the spectator mode Hamiltonian as